 I've lived most of my

-Spring of 2011 we moved from Roslyn, Washington (the filming location for
+Windchime Photography was initially based out of Roslyn, Washington (the filming location for

-the television series "Northern Exposure") to central Oregon — where I
+the television series "Northern Exposure") until moving to central Oregon — where I

 For more than 25 years I've